About this site

 What is the War on Diabetes?

-My name is Martyn Pitchford and I am declaring War on Diabetes after living with type 2 diabetes for five years.
+My name is Martyn Pitchford and I declared War on Diabetes in June 2025 after living with type 2 diabetes for five years, I finally got into remission by following a low-carbohydrate approach.
 I wish I knew what I know now when I was first diagnosed with pre-diabetes.
 Support from the NHS was not helpful when I first started.
 I had a judgemental doctor who just told me to lose weight.
 Having learned what I have about metabolism and the causes of metabolic syndrome, I can now see how utterly appaling this approach was.
-We are faced with a capitalist system that has created a food and pharmaceutical industry that does not have our best interest at heart.
+We are faced with a capitalist system that has created expansive food and pharmaceutical industries that do not have our best interest at heart.
 This is not due to any one company or particular individual's sinister aspirations, but due to the powerful market forces at play.
-These forces re-inforce dogma and stigmatism that get in the way of impartial, science lead research into human metabolism and nutritional education.
-The War on Diabetes is an attempt to build a community to help improve the health of people living with type 2 diabetes, increase remision rates, improve outcomes, and help to prevent the dramatic rise in cases of metabolic syndrome that not only causes type 2 diabetes, but also lead to hypertension, fatty liver disease, cardiovascular disease, alzheimers and kidney disease.
+These forces re-inforce dogma and stigmatism that get in the way of impartial, science-lead research into human metabolism and nutritional education.
+The War on Diabetes is an attempt to raise awareness and build a community to help improve the health of people living with type 2 diabetes, increase remision rates, improve outcomes, and fight against the dramatic rise in cases of metabolic syndrome that not only causes type 2 diabetes, but also lead to hypertension, fatty liver disease, cardiovascular disease, alzheimers and kidney disease.

 Medical Note